biniamsea2/NetflixReactApp/README.md

 - Follow industry standards for styling.
 - Create Stripe account to be able to include payment processing.
 - Add Stripe extension through Firebase to connect Stripe account to Firebase account.
+- Become familiar with and incorporate dateFormat, Modal, CircularProgressbar, react-loadingg,

 ## Available Scripts